mdasmar/mdasmar/README.md

 A CPU-only candidate ranking system that:

-- Matches resumes with job descriptions
+- Matches resumes with job descriptions of Redrob candidates
 - Scores candidates using rule-based logic
 - Generates recruiter-friendly rankings
 - Includes a Streamlit interface